diriano/labbces/README.md

 # LabBCES website
 https://labbces.netlify.app/
+See tutorial to use github pages instead of netlify: https://mickaellalande.github.io/post/tutorial/how-to-create-an-academic-github-page-with-hugo/
 # Wowchemy's Research Group Template for [Hugo](https://github.com/gohugoio/hugo)

 The **Research Group Template** empowers your research group to easily create a beautiful website with a stunning homepage, news, academic publications, events, team profiles, and a contact form.